 Community Horticulture Specialist is responsible for planning, developing, and implementing educational outreach to and for the public about sustainable horticulture in Suffolk County.
-Major emphases includes developing and implementing the Master Gardener training program, overseeing and coordinating the efforts of these community volunteers, and developing educational materials on community horticulture.
+Major emphases include developing and implementing the Master Gardener training program, overseeing and coordinating the efforts of these community volunteers, and developing educational materials on community horticulture.
 The Specialist will also supervise the operation of the Horticultural Diagnostic Laboratories in Riverhead and Oakdale.
 The Specialist will serve as a subject matter expert to program committees, CCE Staff, and such clientele as local, regional, and statewide agencies and other groups.
 This person is also expected to secure grants and outside funding, and managing budgets in support of the program’s educational priorities under the direction of the supervisor.

 The Association may make reasonable accommodations to enable applicants to participate in the hiring process and employees to perform the essential functions of their job.
-If you require an accommodation so you may participate in the selection process you are encouraged to contact Cornell Cooperative Extension Administrative Systems at (607) 255-2117, or via email at: email@example.com.
+If you require an accommodation so that you may participate in the selection process you are encouraged to contact Cornell Cooperative Extension Administrative Systems at (607) 255-6120, or via email at: email@example.com.

 Cornell Cooperative Extension is a collaboration among Cornell University, the United States Department of Agriculture, the State of New York, and the residents of New York State.
 Per NYS Law, county and regional extension service associations are subordinate government agencies.
 This employment opportunity is with the entities listed and not with Cornell University.